Valval144/cse15l-lab-reports/LabReport3.md

 owner@Owners-MacBook-Pro-2 technical % find ./911report -type f -name "*13*" -amin -10
 ./911report/chapter-13.5.txt
 ```
-- This is a far more specific command where I look for files (-type f) within the ./911report, find the name of the file I want to look at which was any file that has the number 13 in it, and that it was accessed 10 minutes ago.
+- This is a far more specific command where I look for files (-type f) within the ./911report, find the name of the file I want to look at which was any file that has the number 13 in it (-name "*13*"), and that it was accessed 10 minutes ago(-amin -10).
 Following all of this, it showed me chapter-13.5.txt.
 Notice how it did not mention "Extra-chapter.txt" from my last command because of the -name "*13*" so it was not brought up even if it was accessed within the same time period.
 - I find this useful when trying to be very specific on what files you want to show that you accessed certain minutes ago instead of getting a very general list.

 Ex.3: `find ./government -type d -atime -10`